huyhnguy/inventory_application/README.md

 ## Why?

-The primary motivation behind this project is to deepen my understanding and proficiency in developing Express apps with a MongoDB database.
+The primary motivation behind this project is to deepen my understanding and proficiency in developing Express apps with a MongoDB database and following Web Content Accessibility Guidelines(WCAG).
 More specifically, I got practical skill and experience in...
+- Using semantic HTML
 - Creating skeleton websites with Express Application Generator
 - Starting and stopping a Node web server
 - Using a MongoDB database to store my application's data